-Section 7A: Attached accessory dwelling units (rev. 2017):
+Section 7A: Attached accessory dwelling units (rev. 2021):

-- 7A.10 Only one accessory dwelling unit is permitted per lot and must be attached to and part of the primary residence. - 7A.20 Manufactured housing units are not eligible for subdivision into accessory dwelling units. - 7A.25 The owner must be a legal resident of the property at the time of application. - 7A.30 The accessory dwelling unit shall have a minimum floor area of 400 square feet, but in no case shall the floor area comprise more than 40% of the floor area of the combined residences.
+- 7A.10 Only one accessory dwelling unit is permitted per lot and must be attached to and part of the primary residence. - 7A.20 Manufactured housing units are not eligible for subdivision into accessory dwelling units. - 7A.25 The owner must be a legal resident of the property at the time of application. - 7A.30 The accessory dwelling unit shall have a minimum floor area of 400 square feet, but in no case shall the floor area comprise more than 40% of the floor area of the combined residences or 750 square feet, whichever is greater.
 Floor area of dwellings for the purposes of this section shall be calculated as follows: - Finished living areas with full headroom shall be measured from the outside face of the structure. - The area of attics and half floors shall be measured by the area with at least four feet of headroom. - The full area of a useable basement may be included. - Garages are not to be counted as part of the living area of the residences. - 7A.40 Written state approval of adequate septic capacity required or state approved plan in case of failure of existing system. - 7A.50 Applicant must show adequate water supply. - 7A.60 Adequate provision shall be made for additional off street parking for at least one car. - 7A.70 The accessory dwelling unit shall be attached to or within the existing primary residence.
-In no case shall a "detached" unit be allowed, except as noted in Section 7B below. - 7A.75 An interior door shall be provided between the principal dwelling unit and the accessory dwelling unit, but it is not required that it remain unlocked. - 7A.80 Building permits are required before construction and Occupancy permits are required before use as an accessory dwelling unit. - 7A.90 Accessory dwelling units shall not be allowed in Planned Residential Developments.
+In no case shall a "detached" unit be allowed, except as noted in Section 7B below. - 7A.75 An interior door shall be provided between the principal dwelling unit and the accessory dwelling unit, but it is not required that it remain unlocked. - 7A.80 Building permits are required before construction and Occupancy permits are required before use as an accessory dwelling unit. - 7A.90 Accessory dwelling units shall not be allowed in Planned Residential Developments with multiple single-family dwellings attached to each other, such as townhouses, and with manufactured housing as defined in RSA 674:31.
+Subsequent condominium conveyance of any Accessory Dwelling Unit separate from that of the principal dwelling shall be prohibited.

-Section 7B: Detached accessory dwelling units (rev. 2017):
+Section 7B: Detached accessory dwelling units (rev. 2021):